AAE6102-Group9-Lab-Report-20250417/Group9_Lab_report/README.md

 ---
 ## 5. Conclusions
-1. **RTK with dual-frequency (L1+L2)** outperforms DGPS/SPP in urban environment.
+1. **RTK with dual-frequency (L1+L2)** sightly outperforms DGPS/SPP in urban environment.
 However, the RTK ambiguity can hardly be fixed in urban environments.
-2. **Tuning SNR/elevation masks** In urban environments, the effect of the value adjustment is not obvious.
-Setting a strict threshold will reduce the accuracy.
+2. **Tuning SNR/elevation masks** In urban environments, the improvement effect of the value adjustment is not obvious.
+Setting a strict threshold may reduce the positioning accuracy.